Peternator7/strum/README.md

 7. `EnumDiscriminants`: Given an enum named `MyEnum`, generates another enum called `MyEnumDiscriminants` with the same variants, without any data fields.
 This is useful when you wish to determine the variant of an enum from a String, but the variants contain any non-`Default` fields.
-By default, the generated enum has the followign derives:
+By default, the generated enum has the following derives:
     `Clone, Copy, Debug, PartialEq, Eq`.
 You can add additional derives using the `#[strum_discriminants(derive(AdditionalDerive))]` attribute.